omariio1000/CS314/README.md

   * admin: "admin"
   * manager: "manager"

-New admin users can be created in admin mode, and passwords can be changed.
+New manager users can be created in manager mode, and passwords can be changed.

 ### Functions